openeuler-mirror/community/sig/sig-RaspberryPi/sig-RaspberryPi.md

 - Repository of openEuler kernel source for Rockchip Socs: https://gitee.com/openeuler/rockchip-kernel
 - SRPM repository of configuration tool for Raspberry Pi: https://gitee.com/src-openeuler/raspi-config
 - SRPM repository of library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO): https://gitee.com/src-openeuler/pigpio
+- SRPM repository of libraries for interfacing to Raspberry Pi GPU: https://gitee.com/src-openeuler/raspberrypi-userland

 ## Basic Information